WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 1. 8 bytes consisting of the ASCII characters "sxg1-b3" followed by a 0 byte, to serve as a file signature.
-This is redundant with the MIME type, and recipients that receive both MUST check that they match and stop parsing if they don't.
+This is redundant with the MIME type, and recipients that receive both MUST check that they match and, if they don't, either stop parsing or redirect to the `fallbackUrl` in the next two entries.

    Note: As this is a snapshot of a draft of
    {{?I-D.yasskin-http-origin-signed-responses}}, it uses a distinct file